hisschemoller/nwjs-tutorial/README.md

 2. Package all the files from the project's `/src` directory into a zip file and rename the zip to `app.nw`.
 So, to be clear, the file extension will be `.nw` instead of `.zip`, and it will contain `index.html`, the `css`, `js` and `fonts` directories and the `package.json` manifest file.
 3. Put `app.nw` inside the downloaded Mac release, in the `nwjs.app/Contents/Resources/` directory. (right click on nwjs.app and choose 'Show Package Contents' to open it)
 4. To add the app icons, rename `/assets/icons/metronome.icns` to `app.icns` and paste it into `nwjs.app/Contents/Resources/`.
 The file must replace the existing default icons.
 See below to create an `.icns` file.
-5. Also overwrite `nwjs.app/Contents/Resources/documents.icns` with the `metronome.icns` file.
+5. Also overwrite `nwjs.app/Contents/Resources/documents.icns` with the `.icns` file.

 ![Mac screenshot](assets/img/mac-screenshot.jpg 'Mac screenshot')